eman-on/semaG/Valve Source Engine/Particle Systems Auras/readme.md

- Files need to be placed into folder "Counter-Strike Global Offensive\csgo"
+ Files need to be placed into folder "...\Counter-Strike Global Offensive\csgo"